awdemos/awdemos/README.md

 - **Fargate Integration**: Demonstrates building a local Docker container and pushing it to an AWS ECR repository, presumably for later ingestion into Kubernetes.

+- **Grok Large Lange Model Analysis**: Includes analysis of how the (https://github.com/xai-org/grok-1) codebase works.

 - **Kubernetes Deployments**: Includes examples of Kubernetes deployments, showcasing how to orchestrate containerized applications across a cluster of machines.

+- **Python Scrippts and Packaging**: Recent work I did in python including settomg up poetry.

 ## Prerequisites

-- Terraform
-- Pulumi
 - AWS/GCP CLI configured with your credentials
+- Containerd
+- Git
 - Docker
-- Containerd
 - Kubernetes CLI (kubectl)
+- Pulumi
+- Python
+- Terraform

 ## Setup Instructions